gibran-abdillah/quiz-app/README.md

 - CRUD with ajax
 - Rest API
 - Add Quiz
-- Add Quz From CSV
+- Add Quiz From CSV
-- Edit QUiz
+- Edit Quiz
 - Quiz author can see score that if quiz were done by other users ( only for logged in users )
 - We can see the quiz scores that have been done
 - Register